Bryan D. Brown: Operation Credible Sport

 In 1979, Iranian students seized the American embassy in Tehran and held the embassy staff hostage; the first rescue operation, code-named Eagle Claw ended in failure due to equipment and coordination problems, culminating in the crash of a RH-53D Sea Stallion helicopter into a parked C-130 Hercules in the Iranian desert, killing eight servicemen.
 A second rescue attempt, Operation Honey Badger, was ordered, and Brown was involved in planning and preparation.
 The follow-up rescue included U.S. Air Force, U.S. Navy and Army assets.
 The Army units involved were the battalions that made up the 101st Aviation Group: the 158th Aviation Battalion, the 229th Aviation Battalion and the 159th Aviation Battalion.
 All three battalions formed Task Force 158.
 President Carter meanwhile appointed the former Chief of Naval Operations, Admiral James L. Holloway, III, to head a commission to study the deficiencies revealed by the failure of Eagle Claw.
-Among the presented findings was the fact that the military lacked aircraft and crews who were trained and prepared to perform these mission types.
+Among the presented findings was that the military lacked aircraft and crews who were trained and prepared to perform these mission types.

 The Task Force began night flight training using night vision goggles (NVG) to develop nighttime extraction capabilities; however, they were doing so with AN/PVS-5 NVGs which were originally developed for ground forces.
 Never before had anyone in the U.S. Department of Defense flown in NVGs and the Task Force quickly adapted the NVGs for flying and by Brown's own words "a warrant officer figured out we could cut them apart and mount them to our helmets and increase our efficiency and safety by a huge margin.
 So there we were, without authority, cutting up goggles and building our own NVGs."
 Their nighttime training took place at Dugway Proving Ground, Utah.
 As a result of the night vision goggle training Brown asserted in a 2011 interview that "most of today's NVG tactics, techniques, and procedures as well as Black Hawk and Chinook modifications came directly from that mission."
 Ultimately Operation Credible Sport did not come to fruition due to a peaceful resolution to the crisis where the hostages were released as a result of long negotiations.